nrwl/nx/docs/shared/migration/migration-angularjs.md

 };
 ```

+{% callout type="note" title="Webpack configuration" %}
-> This webpack configuration is deliberately simplified for this tutorial.
+This webpack configuration is deliberately simplified for this tutorial.
 A real production-ready webpack config for your project will be much more involved.
 See [this project](https://github.com/preboot/angularjs-webpack) for an example.
+{% /callout %}

 To use webpack instead of gulp, go back to your `apps/realworld/project.json` file and modify the `build` and `serve` commands again: